← Back to dashboard

 We can't measure burn directly from the chain API — we infer it from the supply delta.
 Since block rewards are the only way new TFUEL enters circulation, anything missing from the expected daily growth is assumed to be burn.
 The metric we show — net absorption — is the portion of block issuance that is verifiably absorbed, calculated from a one-sided supply difference.
 It is a lower bound on real burn when snapshot timing is imperfect.

-Supply data comes from Theta's /api/supply/tfuel endpoint, stored daily in our database.
-Snapshot-timing drift is corrected by the 3-day centered smoothing above, not by the 7-day chart average.
-The displayed 7-day trend line is computed from the smoothed values and explicitly excludes any day flagged as an artifact, so a single bad snapshot can't pull the trend down.
+Supply data comes from Theta's /api/supply/tfuel endpoint, stored daily by a fixed UTC cron.
+The displayed 7-day trend line is the trailing average of the daily absorption values, excluding any day flagged as an artifact, so a single bad snapshot can't pull the trend down.

 Known data artifacts